 CRITERIA JORC CODE EXPLANATION COMMENTARY For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No results from geophysical tools, spectrometers, or handheld XRF instruments are reported in this release.
 Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 Field and lab blank, duplicate, and standard samples were used in the drilling.
 Results from these QAQC samples were within the acceptable ranges.
-Verification of sampling and The verification of significant intersections by either independent or alternative company personnel.
-Significant intersections were inspected by senior geological staff. assaying The use of twinned holes.
+Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+Significant intersections were inspected by senior geological staff.
+The use of twinned holes.
 No holes reported in this announcement are twins of previous drilling.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Primary assay data is sent from the lab to our database administrator and then entered into Geopacific's database and validated by the database administrator and senior staff.
 Discuss any adjustment to assay data.
 No adjustments were made or required to be made to the assay data.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Drillhole collars were located using a Garmin handheld GPS, and are being measured from accurately located data points (RTK GPS survey data) using tap- and-compass method for more accurate data.
 These collars will be accurately located in the next round of surveying.
 IP geophysical sampling points were located using handheld GPS.
 Specification of the grid system used.
 Coordinates are recorded in WGS84 zone 48 south.
 Quality and adequacy of topographic control.
 A digital terrain model of the various prospects was created from detailed LiDAR data and is used to set the RL of the drill collars.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
-The majority of drill holes discussed in this report represent the exploration phase drill-out of new areas.
-Holes were drilled on regionally selected exploration targets and do not represent a resource drill-out stage.
-Where drilling was infill in nature, the spacing of the drillholes is a maximum of 40m.
-IP geophysical surveys were completed using the following spacings: • Gradient array: 25m dipoles on 100m spaced lines Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Drilling reported in this announcement represents the drill out phase and extension of Prospect 150.
+The drilling was completed on a grid spacing of between 20 and 40m.
+IP geophysical surveys were completed using the following spacings: Gradient array: 25m dipoles on 100m spaced lines Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 No Mineral Resource and Ore Reserve estimations have been made based on these results.
 Exploration in this area is still in an early stage and therefore this point is not applicable for this announcement.